 is our second oldest lesson horse.
 Champ is a Paint Quarter Horse cross.
 Standing 15 hh.
 He has been on the property the longest.
 He started his life as a staff horse for the YFBC staff and slowly progressed to a lesson horse as he aged.
 He had many quirks as a young horse, with several people having great “young Champ” stories to tell.
 Now he is a solid beginner horse.
 Nothing phases Champ.
 He recently started being a vaulting horse!
 He is a beloved senior citizen at YFBC and VEC.

 was donated to VEC.
 He has quite the swayback which led him to early retirement from his job on a cattle ranch.
 He is 15.2 hh and is a Quarter Horse cross.
 Today Scout does beginner lessons and we are careful to not overload his back.
 Keeping active, maintaining muscle strength, flexibility, a healthy weight, and strong bone density, and still having a job to keep healthy brain function, is important for horses' longevity.
-Sitting in a pasture causes them to decline quicker!
+Scout is happiest when he has something to do!

 is an exceptional jumping horse who has donated to VEC.
 Albert is a “packer” type and knows his job when it comes to jumping!
 He used to show at 3 feet until he developed severe allergies.
 His allergies affect his ability to show as showing often entails a more dusty environment combined with the heat of summer.
 At VEC Albert is in the jumping lesson program and we take care to manage environmental irritants to keep his asthma in check.
 In spring and fall when environmental pollutants are the worst Albert receives a couple of weeks of holidays.
 Albert is an Off the Track Thoroughbred (OTTB) and is 16.1hh.